compulim/version-from-git/README.md

 ## Customizing pre-release version pattern

-You can customize the version pattern when tagging for pre-release versions.
+You can customize the version pattern when tagging for pre-release versions by running with argument `--template branch.short`.

 | Pattern name | Description                                                      | Sample                                     |
 |--------------|------------------------------------------------------------------|--------------------------------------------|